ridhimagarg/TurbitCaseStudy/README.md

 ---

+## This repo is based on Python 3.10

+All the requirements are present in the requirements.txt file.

+Install requirements using ``pip install -r requirements.txt``

 ## Data

 * **Time series.** I have choosen this dataset [provided file](data/Turbine1.csv) mainly as a process fluctuating in time.